 - Loving Service

-As the first established church in St. Catharines, St. George’s is an integral part of our city’s history.
-In 2017, join with us in celebrating our 225th Anniversary.
-This has been a spiritual home for generations of people finding strength and peace through prayer and fellowship, growing in their relationship with God, and generously serving the needs of our community.
+As the first established church (1792) in St. Catharines, Ontario, Canada, St. George’s is an integral part of our city’s history.
+In 2017, we celebrated our 225th Anniversary.
+This parish has been a spiritual home for generations of people finding strength and peace through prayer and fellowship, growing in their relationship with God, Jesus and the Holy Spirit, and generously serving the needs of our community.

 The Reverend Canon Martha Tatarnic

 Lay Pastoral Associate:

 The Reverend Alan McLean